The Best Mardi Gras Party Ideas for a Family-Friendly Bash

 Just because you're not in New Orleans doesn't mean you can't celebrate Fat Tuesday!
 Our Mardi Gras party ideas will help you throw a bash that's fun for all ages.

 Mardi Gras is a fun holiday with vibrant traditions and delicious Louisiana-inspired cuisine, so why not get your friends and family together for a Mardi Gras-themed party?
-Even if you’re hundreds of miles away from New Orleans, you can host a Mardi Gras bash that will bring the celebration to you.
+Even if you’re hundreds of miles away from NOLA, you can still host a Mardi Gras bash that will bring the celebration to you.

 How to Throw a Mardi Gras Party

 You’ll need festive decorations, party games and a spread of delicious food.

 Mardi Gras is known for its bright, tricolor decorations.
 The traditional Mardi Gras colors are purple to symbolize justice, green to symbolize faith and gold to symbolize power.
 Any themed party will decorate using this color scheme.